95th Siege Battery, Royal Garrison Artillery: Spring Offensive

 Meanwhile the officers and gunners of the battery were sent off to reinforce Toc 2, Toc 3 and Toc 4, all equipped with handier 6-inch howitzers that could move and fire during the retreat.
 Major Pargiter suggested that a better use of his men would be to detach one gun from each of the batteries and form a separate three-gun battery.
 This was done, and 95th Siege Bty manned 6-inch howitzers for the rest of the 'Great Retreat'.
 The three howitzers each had a FWD Model B four-wheel drive gun tractor, but at first there were no ammunition lorries.
 On 23 March the improvised battery was firing on Mory in support of Guards Division, but was down to 25 rounds per gun.
 During the retreat, all fuel, ammunition and rations had to be salvaged from supply dumps before they were destroyed to deny them to the advancing enemy.
 90th Brigade retreated through Grévillers, Achiet-le-Petit, Bucquoy and Orville towards Doullens.
 95th Siege Bty's FWDs were short of fuel so the men marched, but one of the howitzers had to be abandoned on 26 March when its tractor ran out of fuel and a single FWD could not tow two guns.
 (The abandoned howitzer was later collected by a horse-drawn battery.)
 On reaching Pas-en-Artois, the gunners were ordered to line the heights with their rifles to defend the town, where a corps HQ was pulling out.
 (The battery claimed that staff officers commandeered one of its few ammunition lorries to evacuate their personal kit.)
 The brigade was then ordered to Mézerolles, west of Doullens, to refit, where 95th Siege Bty rejoined.
 After two days Maj Pargiter requested permission to go out with one FWD carrying 30 rounds and towing a gun to rejoin the action, but was refused.
 On 1 April 95th Siege Bty was reunited with its 9.2s positioned among railway sidings at Beaussart.
 By now Third Army line had been stabilised.
-90th Brigade moved out to Bertrancourt in front of Doullens and began emplacing its guns 'in action' once more.Blaxland, pp. 84–6.Headlam, Vol II, pp. 47–50.
+90th Brigade moved out to Bertrancourt in front of Doullens and began emplacing its guns 'in action' once more.

 By now Third Army's line had been stabilised.
 90th Brigade moved out to Betrancourt in front of Doullens and began emplacing its guns 'in action' once more.
 On 5 April the Germans made a final attack against Third Army (the Battle of the Ancre), preceded by gas shelling of the British artillery, but were easily repulsed.
 Apart from occasional 'strafes' by German guns on the battery positions, 90th Bde's frontage quietened down.
-The batteries continued their CB fire, with 95th Siege Bty widely spread: while Battery HQ was at Bayencourt, Nos 5 and 6 guns served for much of June at Souastre under 81st Bde and later 48th Bde.Blaxland, p.106.Farndale, pp. 278–9.
+The batteries continued their CB fire, with 95th Siege Bty widely spread: while Battery HQ was at Bayencourt, Nos 5 and 6 guns served for much of June at Souastre under 81st Bde and later 48th Bde.